shaposhnikoff/shaposhnikoff.github.io/index.md

 Making software support of monitoring / checking / load balancing internal infrastructure to perform best practices of IoT.

-I also have a HAM radio license in Ukraine - call sing UT3UDX and have a technician expertise in:
+I also have a HAM radio license in Ukraine and have a technician expertise in:

 * DMR
 * Hot Spots
-* Duplexers
 * SVXLink
-* Repeater Builds

 and I also maintain the free repo of Brandmeister Digital contacts in CSV format.